What do Firms Gain from Patenting? The Case of the Global ICT Industry: Data and preliminary evidence

+Eventually, we ended up with a sample of $179,660$ firms active in 39 countries and operating in the ICT industry.
+In Appendix Table \ref{tab: countries}, we enlist the countries covered from our sample.
+There is no official source against which we can easily validate our sample.
+We decided to check from international trade data, based on total exports of ICT goods and services recorded by \cite{OECD2024}, and found that sample countries cover about 86\% of the global trade in ICT.

-Eventually, we have to define an ICT perimeter encompassing both firms and patents, as both come with different classification systems that do not always match.
+For our scope, we define an ICT perimeter encompassing both firms and patents, as both come with different classification systems that do not always match.
 It is quite possible that ICT firms obtain patents in non-ICT technologies, as it is the case that non-ICT firms obtain grants in ICT technologies.
 Actually, the latter is a case that we want to exploit for the potential of an identification strategy in the following paragraphs.
-In the case of firms, we will consider ICT firms those that belong to either manufacturing or services industries following the work made by \cite{benages}, who compiled the 2018 PREDICT database for the European Commission.
-In Appendix Tables \ref{tab: sectors} and \ref{tab: countries}, we enlist countries and NACE 2-digit industries, respectively, included in our sample.
+In the case of firms, we will consider as ICT firms those that belong to either manufacturing or services industries following the work made by \cite{benages}, who compiled the 2018 PREDICT database for the European Commission.
+In Appendix Tables \ref{tab: sectors}, we enlist NACE 2-digit industries included in our sample.
 In the case of patents and related applications to patent offices, we will consider ICT technologies based on a classification proposed by Eurostat and based on 4-digit subclasses of the International Patent Classification (IPC) system\footnote{For further details, please see the original document available at \url{https://ec.europa.eu/eurostat/cache/metadata/Annexes/pat_esms_an2.pdf}}.